danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 [RUNME](xxx_ch4)

 Starting with this sample code, the sketch incorporates four data inputs for a customizable Like button:
-1. The button is clickable through the mouse in order to clear the screen.
+1. The button is clickable through the mouse to clear the screen.
 2. The button will rotate 180 degrees when you click on the spacebar of your keyboard.
 3. The button will change its size according to the volume of the audio/mic input.
 4. The button will move according to the facial recognization software, following what it considers to be the mouth of the face.